meetkabeershah/meetkabeershah.github.io/_posts/2015-9-27-stranger-danger.md

 To recognise that guts, I had promised some special [worms](http://getworm.com/startup/nerdspal/) for our 1000 early adopters.
 A [gold premium badge](http://blogx.nerdspal.com/go-premium/).

-Premium members will get unfettered access to all the    inside information of all the new developments that happen at nerdspal.com.

 I got [my golden badge](https://nerdspal.com/Account/Profile/42/xameeramir), grab yours.